Is NOW broadband right for me?

 What to be aware of

-- In-Home tech assist visits are only available in Auckland, Tauranga, Rotorua, Hawke’s Bay, Wellington and Christchurch, but customers in other locations can get support over the phone.
+- In-Home tech assist visits are only available in Auckland, Tauranga, Rotorua, Hawke’s Bay and Wellington, but customers in other locations can get support over the phone.

 - NOW will have you connected within 5-10 working days in most cases for standard installations.
 If you are getting fibre for the first time then you may need to wait longer.